-In the systematic review by Stahl et al, specific changes in health behaviour were reviewed from results of 34 studies.
+In the systematic review by Stahl et al., specific changes in health behaviour were reviewed from results the findings of 34 studies.
 Bereavement is strongly related to unintentional weight loss and sleep problems, although the longevity of these issues is unknown.
-Widows were more likely to skip meals and eat more commercially-produced meals with fewer servings of fruit and vegetables.
+Widows were more likely to skip meals and eat more commercially produced meals with fewer servings of fruit and vegetables.
 Alcohol consumption increased for both bereaved older men and women, while engaging in physical activity is reduced for both.

 Coping is recognised as a dynamic-regulatory process.
-In the systematic review by Naef et al. and Large et al., older adults who employed strategies that ‘kept them busy’ or involved them in routines such as practicing a belief or religion as well as time spent with family and friends assisted in coping with grief.
+In the systematic review by Naef et al. and Large et al., older adults who employed strategies that “kept them busy” or involved them in routines such as practicing a belief or religion as well as time spent with family and friends assisted in coping with grief.
 It was noted that particular times of the day or year were particularly challenging, such as mealtimes, bedtime and anniversaries.
 Studies show that family support, relationships with neighbours, friends and other widow/ers are all important resources in bereavement.
-Many widow/ers found comfort in a continued engagement with their deceased partner via reliving memories, including them in conversations or by tokens of remembrance such as favourite flowers or chair in the home.
-[8,9] In the review by Holm et al., the authors found that emotional state improved where self-management was balanced by resilience and ability to construct a new identity as a widow.
+Many widow/ers found comfort in maintaining a continuing bond with their deceased partner via reliving memories, including them in conversations or by tokens of remembrance such as favourite flowers or chair in the home.
+[8,9,15] In the review by Holm et al., the authors found that emotional state improved where self-management was balanced by resilience and ability to construct a new identity as a widow.